Diagram and Dimension: Visualising time in the drawings of Opicinius de Canistris (1296–c. 1352)

 Supervisor: Gervase Rosser

-My research interests are therefore diverse across medieval visual culture, including (though not limited to):
+My research interests are diverse across medieval visual culture, including (although not limited to):

 - medieval science and technology